Sri Lanka reinstates custom chief after businesses crippled

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s finance minister says the former customs chief has been reinstated after a weeklong “work to rule” action by custom officials at the island’s main seaport crippled business in the island’s capital.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s government reinstated the ousted customs chief on Wednesday after a weeklong “work to rule” action by custom officials at the island’s main seaport crippled business in the island’s capital.

-Finance Minister Mangala Samaraweera told reporters Wednesday that he has withdrawn a letter which moved S.P.M.
+Finance Minister Mangala Samaraweera told reporters that he has withdrawn a letter which shifted P.S.M.
 Charles from the customs service to a post in the finance ministry.
 He said that means she will revert back to her previous position.

 On Tuesday, food importers and wholesalers shut their shops in Colombo, demanding the government swiftly resolve the customs strike.